olincollege/SoftSysShell/reports/report.md

 **Vedaant**: I want to take advantage of coding in C to implement programs that would best be done in a low-level language.
 Creating a shell will be a useful way for me to gain insight into UNIX operating systems while improving my C programming skills.

 ## Resources
-We have largely worked with [this tutorial](https://indradhanush.github.io/blog/writing-a-unix-shell-part-1/), written in three parts, to understand how to implement a shell in C. Through this, we have a gotten a sense of the basic workflow for implementing a shell command, and we have implemented all of our MVP commands of `ls`, `cd`, `sleep`, `history`, and `rm`.
+We largely worked with [this tutorial](https://indradhanush.github.io/blog/writing-a-unix-shell-part-1/), written in three parts, to understand how to implement a shell in C. Through this, we have a gotten a sense of the basic workflow for implementing a shell command, and we have implemented all of our MVP commands of `ls`, `cd`, `sleep`, `history`, and `rm`.
 To supplement our understanding of what is actually going on in the code, we have found Chapter 4 of Head First C to be very helpful.
 Additionally, as we learn new features, we try to implement them in our code (such as organizing into code and header files and using a `Makefile` to compile).

 Overall, we think that we have a pretty good sense of how to navigate these resources and find new ones as required.
 The tutorial linked to above was fairly simple to follow although it was a bit of a learning curve in terms of various C features and grasping the idea of forking.
 At this stage, we have a basic understanding of what our implementations of various command-line functions should look like in order to approach building new ones, or seeking out resources to do so.